adrioui/2d-arena-shooter-game/README.md

 26/11/2022: Make the bullet dissapear after 4 seconds it fired from the ship.

 27/11/2022: Added a feature so that when the bullet hit the enemy, they both will dissapear.
 Previously this feature didn't work because I incorporated other feature that would make a bullet dissapear 4 seconds after the player firing it.

-#### Latest update
+#### Latest updates
 27/11/2022: Add enemy that shoot bullets toward the player.
+28/11/2022: Change the previous feature.
+Make the enemy firing bullets toward the same direction as the bullets fired from the player.